U.S. History Lesson Plans and Resources

 Truman Presidential Museum and Library

-See their lesson plans and activities.
+See their featured lesson plans.

 Tales of Truman's Travels Fifty Years Ago